FirelightWP/easy-fancybox/readme.txt

 = Plugin Incompatibility checks =

-If you followed the general trouble shooting steps before, you should now be aware of which plugin is conflicting whith Easy FancyBox.
+1. If you followed the general trouble shooting steps above, you should now be aware of which plugin is conflicting whith Easy FancyBox.
 See known plugin conflicts above first.
-If the plugin and its solution are not mentioned there, follow these steps:
+If the plugin and its solution are not mentioned there, continue with the following steps.
 1. Check if the plugins makes the main jQuery library file load twice in the page source code.
 Look for references to javascript files like `jquery.js?ver=x.x.x` or `jquery.min.js`.
 If you find more than one, try to find out where that comes from.
 1. Check if your theme loads another or the same lightbox script or any other of the needed jQuery extensions like jquery.easing or jquery.mousewheel.
 Look for references to Thickbox, Prettyphoto, Lightbox2, Colorbox or FancyBox script files or code.
 These are very likely to cause the incompatibility and you will have to either find a setting in the other plugin to switch OFF the use of the conflicting script (possible in NextGEN for example, see under Advanced below) or choose between the two conflicting plugins.